ksalizhan/Kinetic-Inductance-QP-Modelling/README.md

 # MKIDs
 Here, MKID detectors based on superconducting JJs are stored (codes, literature, paper review and etc.)
+Inductance definition: Phi = L*I = B*A
+Induced back emf: V = -d(Phi)/dt = -L*dI/dt
+So any relation V = -dI/dt, the proportionality factor means inductance.
+This is a complete definition of inductance.
+The coil-wrapping geometric picture is just a classical depiction, but any relation of V prop to -dI/dt leads to inductance as a proportionality factor.
+Reason it has a geometric factor: V = -d(Phi)/dt = -A*dB/dt = -L*dI/dt, so inductance depends on geometry.
+It is just hard to picturize this geometric always, especially in 2D material case where geometry is quite subtle.

 0. Kinetic Inductance relation to kinetic energy of Cooper pairs: Tunable Superconducting nanoinductors https://iopscience.iop.org/article/10.1088/0957-4484/21/44/445202/pdf